binkley/homebrewery-files/witch.md

 **Independent Spirit.**
 Your familiar is unusually willful and assertive.
 It can take the **Attack action** on its turn.
 When it does, it makes a single attack that benefits from your proficiency bonus.
 On turns it attacks, the familiar can&rsquo;t cast spells or deliver your spells.

+#### Level 2: Witch Armor

+You could avoid fate this time.
+A subtle curse sends ill luck to your foes, causing blows to falter and spells to misfire.

+When a creature you can see makes an attack roll or casts a spell that targets only you, you can use your reaction to impose **disadvantage** on that roll.

+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 #### Level 3: Witch Subclass

 You gain a Witch subclass of your choice.